Cursor Pricing Explained

 What This Means for You

 If you’re an individual developer, you can likely stick with Pro until you notice friction.
 For most hobbyists and light professional use, the $20/month tier provides a lot of value.
-But if Cursor has become central to your workflow (daily pair programming, frequent large context requests), expect to budget for overages or Ultra.
+But if Cursor has become central to your workflow (daily pair programming, frequent large context requests), expect to budget for overages, or look at Pro+ or Ultra.

 For organizations, the story is different:

-• Track token-heavy workflows: Large codebases, refactor requests, and natural-language Q&A against your repos are all expensive.
-Soon, Vantage will be able to ingest Cursor costs to help out with this as well.
+Track token-heavy workflows: Large codebases, refactor requests, and natural-language Q&A against your repos are all expensive.
+You can use a cloud cost visibility platform like Vantage that ingests Cursor costs and displays them by model, developer, token type, and more to help out with this as well.

 Wrapping Up